 Q. Is there any way for me to watch my favorite shows while I wait for service to be restored?

 Q. How can I stay informed?

 A. We will continue to provide updates at www.optv.org as new information becomes available.

 Q. What can I do to help?

 A. We appreciate the many people who have reached out with offers of support—and are especially grateful to everyone who supports public television with financial contributions.
 Now more than ever we appreciate that support.
-Because of you, we are confident we will be able to work through this challenge and fully restore OPT/PBS service to all of the communities we serve.
+Because of you, we are confident we will be able to work through this challenge and restore OPT/PBS service to the communities we serve.